 Before you can tag a directory entry, you need to add the affiliations to your site.
 You can do this by following the instructions for adding a term to a vocabulary in the our Taxonomy tutorial.
-Terms should be added to the Affiliation vocabulary.
+Terms should be added to the People Directory Affiliation Categories vocabulary.

-Once your terms have been added, they will appear automatically in the Affiliation section of the page when editing existing and future people directory entry content.
+Once your terms have been added, they will appear automatically in the People Directory Affiliation Categories section of the page when editing existing and future people directory entry content.

 All published directories will automatically display certain fields (e.g., profile picture, name, position, location, address, contact information, short description, if applied) on a searchable directory page.
 This page is different from other pages because it is generated using something called a View, meaning that it doesn't offer the same page moderation and menu linking options as a regular page.